saltyorg/docs/docs/reference/guides/autoscan-rewrites.md

 If Sonarr and Plex both see an episode at `/mnt/unionfs/Media/TV/SomeShow/Season 01/SomeShow S01E01.mkv`, then no rewrite is needed.

-If you are setting up saltbox from scratch and use our recommended paths, your autoscan config needs no rewrites for [Sonarr/Radarr/Lidarr].
+If you are setting up saltbox from scratch and use our recommended paths, your autoscan config needs no rewrites for Sonarr/Radarr/Lidarr [a-train or inotify triggers probably still need rewrites].

 Rewrites *are* needed when:
 ```